cardano-foundation/developer-portal/docs/smart-contracts/overview.md

 ## Programming languages
 - [Marlowe](marlowe) - a domain-specific language, it covers the world of financial contracts.
 - [Plutus](plutus) - a platform to write full applications that interact with the Cardano blockchain.
+- [eopsin](eopsin) - a programming language for generic Smart Contracts based on Python.